electricmind/webcrawler/README.md

 From the begining algorithm maintains an actual set of clusters, that makes on-line learning possible.

-The use
+A use
 -------
-An outcome of clustering techniques is a bunch of articles that are arranged into a few clusters, and, by product, aligned in a sequence of mutually similar items.
-Current implementation also uses a simple technique to elicit keywords that distinguish the clusters.
+An outcome of clustering technique is a bunch of articles that are arranged into a few clusters, and, by product, aligned in a sequence of mutually similar items.
+Current implementation also uses a simple technique to elicit keywords that distinguish clusters.

-Current version is still incomplete and requires some redundant computation power, but can be used as follows:
+Current version is still incomplete and requires some redundant computation, but can be used as follows:

  * Issue a command `webcrawler <Directory> <Initial URI>` to download web-pages similar with initial one into the Directory.
 This command dumps pages